Integrated Marketing Communications (IMC)

 The first stage of the IMC planning process is to conduct a situational/ contextual analysis.
 This can involve a SWOT analysis and an external and internal environmental analysis.

 You need to decide who your target markets are, map them on a demographic and psychographic level.
 Then you need to decide what the benefits are to the consumer and why they would use the product.

 3. Communication Objectives

 The third step of the IMC planning process is to decide what the communication objectives are.
 These are objectives that your company wants to communicate to the public and their target audience.
 Some examples of these are;

 - Reinforce purchase decisions

 The types of budget that companies have can vary.
 These can be, a percentage of sales, competitive partially, percentage of profit, a budget depending on objectives and tasks and how much the company can afford.

 The marketing mix is selected in line with the communication objectives and within lesion with the budget selected.

 The final step of the IMC planning process is evaluating the programme.
 This can be done by certain social media metrics, by analyzing online traffic with the use of Google analytics, by sales and social media tools that allow you to track engagement with certain items.

-For more marketing tips, why not take a look at our article on the 3p's or join our mailing list to receive actionable digital marketing news with interviews from people high in industry!
+For more marketing tips, why not take a look at our article on the 3p's of marketing or join our to receive actionable digital marketing news with interviews from people high in industry!
 Sign up today!